vishal84/SpringBootAppEngineFlex/README.md

 Your key value map should look similar to the following image:
     ![image alt text](./media/key-value-map.png)

+### Create the Cache for the Shared Flow
+The GCP authentication shared flow leverages the cache to avoid authenticating with GCP each time a call is made to the IAP protected endpoint.
+We will need to create a cache that the shared flow leverages for this example.

+1. Navigate to `Admin > Environments > Caches` in the left menu.
+2. Click the `+Cache` button in the top right corner of the screen.
+3. Enter the following parameters:
+    * Name: `GCP IAM Cache`
+    * Expires: Set the value to **30** minutes.
+4. Click `Add Cache`.

 # Test the integration
 To test that the integration is working as expected, you will need to create a product which leverages the proxy we imported previously and register an application that consumes the product to get an API key.